AqwamCreates/DataPredict/docs/BasicTutorials/SelfLearningSwordFightingAIsUsingDicreteActionSpace.md

     --[[

-      update() is called whenever a step is made.
+      categoricalUpdate() is called whenever a step is made.
 The value of zero indicates that the current environment feature vector is not a terminal state.

     --]]